sajjadghorbani80/WebOnline-Game/README.md

 ```bash
 git checkout v2
 ```
-5. Open Project folder in terminal
-6. In terminal go to server folder with this command:
+5. In terminal go to server folder with this command:
 ```bash
 cd server
 ```
-7. Install dependencies with this command on terminal:</li>
+6. Install dependencies with this command on terminal:</li>
 ```bash
 npm i
 ```

-8. Change server port (optional)<br>
+7. Change server port (optional)<br>
 By default, the server uses port 80.
 Follow the steps below to change it:<br>
-8-1.
+7-1.
 Create a file named ".env" (Pay attention to its starting dot) in the server folder.<br>
-8-2.
+7-2.
 Open it with a Text Editor, then paste the following value inside it and save:<br>

 ```bash
 PORT=your arbitrary port